yunusdemirci/DefectiveRamsey/README.md

 "all": can be used for all graphs without restriction.

-*All three files may be used as importable modules.
-See the individual files for API documentation.
+*See the individual files for API documentation.
 Data formats are described in `isograph.py`.

 Files